ArkaJU/Image-Colorization-CycleGAN/README.md

 # Overview

-Image-to-image  translation  is  a  class  of  vision  andgraphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
+Image-to-image  translation  is  a  class  of  vision  and graphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
 But for many tasks, paired training data may not be available like this problem of image colorization.
 This is where the power of CycleGAN becomes apparent.
 Superiority of CycleGAN has been demonstrated on several tasks where paired training data hardly exist, e.g., in object transfiguration and painting style and season transfer

 # Model